storecore-zz/core/CONTRIBUTING.md

 [singleton design pattern]: https://en.wikipedia.org/wiki/Singleton_pattern "Singleton pattern"

 # 6. Internationalization (I18N) and Localization (L13N)

 ## 6.1.
 Limitations of MVC-L

-From the outset we decided multilingual support SHOULD be a key feature of an open-source e-commerce community operating from Europe.
+From the outset we decided multilingual support of [European languages] SHOULD be a key feature of an open-source e-commerce community operating from Europe.
 Support of multiple languages would no longer be an option, but a MUST.
-For companies operating in bilingual and multilingual European countries like Belgium, Finland, and Switzerland this may of course be an important core feature too.
+For companies operating in bilingual and multilingual European countries like Belgium, Luxembourg, Finland, and Switzerland this may of course be an critical key feature too.

+[European languages]: https://en.wikipedia.org/wiki/Languages_of_Europe "Languages of Europe"

 The traditional MVC-L (model-view-controller-language) application structure adds severe limitations to performance, maintenance, and scalability.